super-linter/super-linter/docs/descriptors/php_php.md

 ## Configuration

+### php configuration

+- php has no known capability to configure custom rules
+- php has no known capability to inline-disable rules

+### Super-linter configuration

 | Variable | Description | Default value |
 | ----------------- | -------------- | -------------- |
 | VALIDATE_PHP_BUILTIN | Activate or deactivate php | `true` |